Marion, Connecticut

-Marion is a neighborhood in the town of Southington in Hartford County, Connecticut, United States.
-It is generally the area in the vicinity of the intersection of Route 322 and Marion Avenue just north of the Cheshire town line.
+Marion is a neighborhood in the town of Southington, Connecticut, United States.
+It is generally the area in the vicinity of the intersection of Route 322 and Marion Avenue, just north of the Cheshire town line.

 The neighborhood includes the Marion Historic District, which is listed on the National Register of Historic Places.

 Post office

-There is a post office in Marion, assigned the ZIP code 06444.
-When the post office was established in the 19th century, it was given the name "Marion" in reference to Marion, Alabama, where some children of prominent local residents had settled.
-The Marion ZIP code refers only to post office box addresses.
-Regular mail in the Marion neighborhood is addressed as Plantsville, Connecticut (06479).
+There is a post office in Marion that was established in the 19th century.
+It was given the name "Marion" in reference to Marion, Alabama, where some children of prominent local residents had settled.
+The Marion ZIP code refers only to post office box addresses; regular mail in the Marion neighborhood is addressed as Plantsville, Connecticut.